Scenario 3

 Exercises: file edits, model creation

-5. Segment Model
+5. Segment model

 Compile and preview the segment model.
 Exclude customers with no segment.